ArcPh1r3/RegigigasMod/README.md

 For the first 2 minutes after spawning, `attack speed`, `damage` and `movement speed` are halved. `Armor` is doubled during this time.

-For the playable version, this is changed to a 10 kill requirement.
+For the playable version, this is changed to a 10 kill requirement, scaling down with stage count.

 ### Crush Grip